robzed/ukmarsey/README.md

 Since this runs on an ATMEG328P Arduino Nano, there is not much Flash or RAM, so things like help and extended error messages have been minimised.

-We aim to have shortened the amount of bytes requiring to be transmitted in order to maximise the bandwidth across the serial link, while still allowing for human entry via a text terminal.
+We aim to have shortened the amount of bytes requiring to be transmitted in order to maximise the bandwidth across the serial link, while still allowing for easy human entry via a text terminal.

 # Dev Notes